-In the afternoon students were given 3 black construction paper rectangles and we discussed how we could make towers and the base of a house using a square.
+For the second part of this Halloween art and math project, students were given 3 black construction paper rectangles and we discussed how we could make towers and the base of a house using a square.
 We also took the construction paper to free cut triangles.
 I showed students how they could make triangles out of squares and rectangles.
-I passed out yellow pieces of paper for students to create windows in their haunted house.
+This allowed me to incorporate some intentional geometry work, despite that not being a focus of our instruction until much later in the year.
+Yellow paper is perfect to create windows in the haunted house.

-Using Sharpies, students created birds in their scenes.
+Now here’s where the math and art really comes together!
+Students create their own Halloween word problems by adding birds to the background scene using Sharpies.
 I showed students how to make a bird using a stretched “m” and students did a great job trying it out.
 Each students’ scene is just a bit different, making it a great art (not craft) project.

 I love the way these turned out.
-It was a great way for us to practice our math work, introduce and discuss some topics we won’t get to until much later in the year, and have a change in routine, but not too chaotic, on Halloween.
+It was a great way for us to practice word problems with the operations, introduce and discuss some topics we won’t get to until much later in the year, and have a change in routine, but not too chaotic, to keep things engaging for students.